Greetings from the Professor

 For second opinion, choose the hospital for details (Japanese only)

 Internship, Post Graduate Medical Education (First Half)

 Internship is taught based on the original training program of the St. Marianna University School of Medicine.
 Medical interns will acquire versatile basic skills (general demeanor, procedures and knowledge) applicable in dealing flexibly and in a holistic manner with the diseases and pathology that are encountered in daily practice as they provide care as interns mainly for the inpatients.
 Interns will also learn cutting edge medical knowledge and evidence-based basic clinical skills by attending a weekly clinical conference, joint inter-campus conference sessions held 2 times a year.

 Interns will be assigned to practice as hematology specialists not only in the St. Marianna University Hospitals but also in the hospitals that are related to the University.
 Interns will acquire professional skills to provide care and are also given the opportunity to actively publish the findings in professional society meetings and scientific journals.
 They will also receive necessary trainings to qualify as hematology specialists certified by the Japanese Society of Hematology.
 Licenses for other specialty that can be acquired in our department are shown below.

-General Conference (once a week on Wednesdays from 13:00)
+General Conference (once a week on Tuesdays from 14:00)